 For related reading

 I’ve also reviewed three of the authors other novels:

 - The Lacuna (Leon Trotsky, Diego Rivera, and the Red Scare)

 - Flight Behavior (Barbara Kingsolver writes eloquently about climate change)

-You might also enjoy A Bend in the River by V. S. Naipaul (Nobel Prizewinner paints an unflattering picture of Africa) and 20 top books about Africa, including both fiction and nonfiction.
+You might also enjoy A Bend in the River by V. S. Naipaul (Nobel Prizewinner paints an unflattering picture of Africa) and 20 top books about Africa.
 For an insightful nonfiction account of the colonial regime in Congo, see King Leopold’s Ghost by Adam Hochschild.

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.